aginnimb/Knowledgebase/README.md

 #    XML parsing using Python & Neo4j implementation

 ##Creating a consolidated graph database and mapping relations between the databases using Neo4j.
-This includes XML file conversion into CSV using Python ElementTree module
+This includes XML file conversion into CSV using Python ElementTree module.
+Refer xml_parser.py in the repository for python code

 ### Installation
 https://neo4j.com/download-center/#releases (install the Community version)--